scottgallant/barnyard-organics/chicken-processing.md

 Prices:

-$5/bird in regular poly bags
+$5.25/bird in regular poly bags

-$6/bird in shrink wrap bag
+\+ $1 for shrink bag

-$7 for non-Cornish cross meat birds
+$8 for non-Cornish cross meat birds

 Save $2/bird that you help eviscerate

 $0.50/bird fee to keep offal (liver, hearts, gizzard)

+$0.25/bird to keep just liver and/or hearts

+$0.50/bird to keep feet (if they're in good shape- $1 if not)

+$2 charge for birds 8lbs+

+$4 charge for birds 10lbs+

-\*$5 additional cost/bird for cutting up (available as time allows that day).
+\*cutting up is available at $6/bird and only if time allows that particular day.

 NOTE: We are no longer renting the facility out.
 All processing is done by us (and you, if you want to help out).
 Thank you!